firstpromoter/fpr-instructions/integrations/stripeCheckout.md

 To track referrals from Stripe Checkout, you'll need to pass the visitor id (tid) to the Stripe checkout session in you app by setting the `fp_tid` parameter in the metadata.

 **There are several ways of doing this, however, as an example we will cover 2 ways of setting this up:**

+***Please note that these are just examples, pasting it directly will not work.
+You will need to edit your code to get it working following these examples ***

 1. By passing the data from your frontend in a request.
 2. By using cookies on the server side.